Revealed: The health of Norwich’s high street

 Norwich has a healthier high street than its nearest rival Ipswich, a new national survey has revealed.

+But, the report which ranked Norwich above a number of other similar and larger cities, has been criticised by members of the Norwich business community for not considering the individuality and diversity of the city.

-A new report published by the Royal Society for Public Health has measured the health of the nation’s high streets.
+The report published by the Royal Society for Public Health (RSPH) has ranked the health of the nation’s high streets using a “Richter scale of health” to measure the healthiness of shops and businesses.

-Looking at 70 towns and cities across the UK, each location was scored according to the number of healthy and unhealthy businesses located in the main shopping areas.
+Looking at 70 towns and cities across the UK, each location was scored according to the number of businesses which promote healthy or unhealthy living.

-Number one in the list was Grimsby making it the unhealthiest in the UK while at 70 Edinburgh was judged to be the healthiest.

-Norwich came 41 out of 70, meaning the fine city has a healthier high street than Ipswich which came 28 out of 70.

-Norwich also beat Plymouth, Colchester and Darlington but was topped by Chelmsford, Birmingham and Cambridge which were deemed to have healthier high streets.

-Locations were scored on the number of businesses they have which promote healthy or unhealthy living, mental wellbeing and social interaction.

-Streets with more fast food outlets, bookmakers, off licenses and tanning shops scored lower while pharmacies, health clubs and museums helped to improve high street scores.
+Locations with more fast food outlets, bookmakers, off licenses and tanning shops scored lower while pharmacies, health clubs and museums helped to improve high street’s scores.

+With number one - Grimsby - being the unhealthiest city and 70 -Edinburgh- the healthiest, Norwich came 41 out of 70, meaning the fine city has a healthier high street than Ipswich which came 28 out of 70.

+The survey, which used data collected by the Local Data Company in the six months prior to July 2018 found that Norwich had 125 empty shops within its central shopping area, 181 cafes or coffee shops and 34 fast food outlets.